SMotaal/markup/packages/tokenizer/docs/Concepts.md

 **`Nonbreakers`** (_punctuator_)

 Nonbreakers are special punctuators with future reserved use.
+Some potential uses may include complex escape sequences or adjoining words.

 **`Breakers`** (_punctuator_)